PanagiotisNtymenos/Megaventory-Mini-App/README.md

 ## Reference Project

-There'a a simialr project in my CV, a Spring Boot app written mainly in Java, although it's a bit more complicated and well structured than this one.
-Feel free to visit this [link][1]!
+There'a a similar project in my CV, a Spring Boot app written mainly in Java, although it's a bit more complicated and well structured than this one.
+It's a web app using an external API and more specific the OMDb API.
+Feel free to visit this [link][1] and learn more about it!

 [1]: https://github.com/PanagiotisNtymenos/OMDb-API-Web-Design "OMDb Spring Boot App"